addauk/recipe-generator/README.md

 Here is a set of instructions for you to follow in order to load the data into your local MongoDb Database.

-The file containing the data will be stored in the git repository, it will be called 'recipes.json'.
+The file containing the data will be stored in the git repository, it will be called 'recipes.csv'.

-## Download and Save the 'recipes.json' file
+## Download and Save the 'recipes.csv' file

 Follow this link to downnload the file.